dasarpai/old.dasarpai.github.io/_draft/DS/WIP/2024-07-27-Understanding-LLM-GAN-and-Transformers.md

 Different architectures are chosen based on the specific requirements and goals of the model, such as whether it is primarily for text generation (decoder-only) or understanding tasks (encoder-only), or for tasks that benefit from both (encoder-decoder).

-# What are different GAN architectures used in language modeling?
+## What are different GAN architectures used in language modeling?
-GAN-based approaches for language modeling are less common compared to Transformer-based architectures due to the challenges discussed earlier.
+GAN-based approaches for language modeling are less common compared to Transformer-based architectures due to the challenges discussed later in this artcile.
 However, there have been some attempts to use GANs for text generation and language modeling.
 Here are a few notable GAN-based models and approaches in the realm of language processing:

 1. **SeqGAN**:
    - **Developed by**: University of Illinois at Urbana-Champaign, Microsoft Research, and University of Edinburgh.